dartoos-dev/well_formed/README.md

   @override
   Widget build(BuildContext context) {
     return Form(
-      key: _formKey,
+      key: formKey,
       child: Column(children: [
         EmailField.len(
-          50, // limits the length to up to 50 characters
+          50, // limits the input length to up to 50 characters
           trim: true, // trims the entered email
           blank: 'Inform the email', // error message if the field is left blank
           malformed: 'Invalid email', // error message if the email is invalid